“Do detox diets work?” “What do you think about me going on a 12-day water fast?” “Should I get a juicer and start juicing?”

 The following are the most common questions I get about detoxing, cleansing, and multi-day fasting.
-If you have a question that isn’t answered here, ask it in the VIGOR (men) or VIGORESS (women) Facebook group.
+If you have a question that isn’t answered here, ask it in the VIGOR Training Facebook Group, or leave a comment below.

 Do detox diets, cleanses, and multi-day fasts “speed up” the detoxification process?